rpithadia25/Marketplace/README.md

 				The service returns a 200 OK along with information about who won the auction along with the bid amount.
 				E.g. : "Buyer John won the auction for a Bid of 100.00"

-# Future Enhancements #

-I was not able to devote as much time as I wanted to the assignment.
-Here are some enhancements that I would have done if I would have put more time on it.

-1. Add ability to cancel a Bid.
-	Currently the service only allows us to place a bid on a project.
-In a real scenario however, cancelling a Bid is also good to have.

-2. Implement automated approach to decide Auction winner:
-	As of now the winner is found out by calling the /status endpoint which determines (on each call) whether the request is issued before, during or after the auction.
-	An ideal approach to this would have been to implement a Timer, or better use an Observable to notify the user who has won the auction.
-	Also, In case there are no Bids during the Auction, the end time of the Auction should be extended by a pre defined duration.

-3. Better Response Messages.

-# Questions from the Assignment #

-1. The time the exercise took (after dev environment is set up):

-Ans: Approximately 5 hours

-2. Exercise Difficulty

-Ans: Moderate

-3. How did you feel about the exercise itself?
-(1 lowest, 10 highest�awesome way to assess coding ability)

-Ans: 10 - I feel that a coding challenge is the best way to test a developer's skills.

-4. How do you feel about coding an exercise as a step in the interview process?
-(1 lowest, 10 highest�awesome way to assess coding ability)

-Ans: 10

-5. What would you change in the exercise and/or process?

-Ans: Nothing comes in mind.